mccanne/sharkfest/README.md

 * a gentle slope between JSON and relational tables
 * your hands are not tied
 * the cognitive overload of _always requiring_ a schema is gone

+Key technical takeaway:
+> The Zed data model provides a powerful way
+> to improve the ergonomics of data engineering.

 ## Zed through the Lense of Brim